When learning any activity, there is a transformation that takes place as your skills improve.

 I have been following your advice the last two months and have been practicing a lot using your different materials.

-According to my experience, success in the consulting interview process is based on three pillars:
+Based on my experience, success in the consulting interview process is based on three pillars:

 In order to secure interviews at top firms as well as to show my deep interest in the firm, I have always first contacted consultants working in the company I was interested in.